-7.17.
+7.16.
 Charitable trusts

 Under the US Agreement, [CD] Charitable Trusts may be viewed as Active NFFEs under the religious, charitable, scientific, artistic, cultural or educational purposes clause (see section 11.3).
-However, under the UK Agreement, such trusts do not automatically qualify as Active NFFEs but will need to consider the criteria at Annex 1.VI.B.6 a) to g) to determine whether they qualify.
+Under the UK Agreement, such trusts will also be viewed as Active NFFEs where all of the trust's beneficiaries are limited capacity exempt beneficial owners (see 6.5) and the trust deed does not permit and income or assets to be distributed to, or applied for the benefit of, any person other than limited capacity exempt beneficial owners.

-7.18.
+7.17.
 Unit trusts